 There is a potential reduction in detector-to-detector striping to be achieved through increasing the Imager scan-mirror dwell time on the blackbody from 0.2 s to 2 s.

-During GOES-15 Post-Launch science Test (PLT), from 11 August 2010 to 22 September 2010, the Imager patch temperature was controlled at low-level.
+During the GOES-15 Post-Launch science Test (PLT), from 11 August 2010 to 22 September 2010, the Imager patch temperature was controlled at low-level.
 Imager calibration-related telemetries were all functioning normally.

 The Sounder, however, had the so-called “blanket-heating” problem when the spacecraft was oriented in the upright position.
 During these two upright position periods, the Sounder patch temperature could not be controlled at low-level and experienced diurnal variations.
-These floating patch temperatures caused large detector noise, especially for the detectors at the long-wave bands.
+These floating patch temperatures caused large detector noise, especially for the detectors at the longwave bands.

-The Sounder patch control issue was characterized, as due to the additional heat reflection from a dislocated insulation blanket.
+The Sounder patch control issue was characterized as due to the additional heat reflection from a dislocated insulation blanket.
 This issue will be mitigated with satellite yaw-flips twice a year around each equinox.

 Compared to GOES-11/12, GOES-N/O/P satellites have much better quality of visible data in term of reduced noise.